Micro-SaaS: Bootstrapping Three Tools to $32,000 Monthly Recurring Revenue

 Strategy:

-Lean Development: He started by building a Minimum Viable Product (MVP) that addressed a simple problem and continually iterated based on user feedback.
+- Lean Development: He started by building an MVP that addressed a simple problem and continually iterated based on user feedback.

 This case exemplifies how a simple, focused SaaS with a clear ethical stance can grow quickly by solving a niche but pressing problem.
 No venture capital or large team was required to hit significant revenue milestones.